HMPrgm/octo-db/README.md

-# victor
+# OctoDB
-A vector database system
+A Graph Database System